FAQ’s

 Should you not find an item on iCatalogue.
 The request can be sent directly to ill@ukzn.ac.za.
 Please provide full bibliographic details with your email request.

-LibGuides are online webpages created by Subject Librarians in the various subject areas.
-Subject LibGuides can be used as your one stop library subject resource.
-These guides are primary library resources, which are easy to use.
+LibGuides are online guides created by Librarians in the various subject areas in particular.
+LibGuides can be used as your one stop library subject resource.
 LibGuides contain information, resources and links relevant to subjects, courses, or general topics.

-iCatalogue is the UKZN Library online catalogue and resource discovery tool. iCatalogue is integrated suite of cloud-based management that allows for “A one stop shop” for all your library material.
+iCatalogue is the UKZN Library online catalogue and resource discovery tool.
+It is “A one stop shop” for all print and online books, journals, articles and more available at UKZN Library Services.
 It allows library users to conduct a single search and links users to a wealth of information from books, e-books, journal articles and much more, both within their own library as well as worldwide libraries.

 You may use the following resources to get relevant electronic resources for your assignments: